A dragster with 1600 hp was testdriven on biomethanol this weekend.

 Biomethanol tested on dragster

 How is it to drive a 1600 horsepower-dragster on renewable methanol?
-That was tested this weekend by researchers from Luleå University of Technology together with the drag racing-team Heaven or Hell.
+That has been tested by researchers from Luleå University of Technology together with the drag racing-team Heaven or Hell.

 See the 1600 hp dragster driven on biomethanol.